 iii. is unable to protect himself/herself from abuse, neglect or self-neglect.

-To support families experiencing violence, MSF provides funding to social service agencies such as Family Violence Specialist Centres (FVSCs), PAVE Integrated Services for Individual and Family Protection Specialist Centre (ISIFPSC) and crisis shelters.
+To support families experiencing violence, MSF provides funding to social service agencies such as Crisis Shelters, Protection Specialist Centres (PSCs)*, PAVE Integrated Services for Individual and Family Protection Specialist Centre (ISIFPSC) and the agencies conducting the Mandatory Counselling Programme (MCP).
 To protect women and girls below 21 years old who have been ill-treated or are in moral danger, the Women’s Charter (WC) enables MSF APS to remove the victim to a place of safety or commit her to the care of a fit individual.

 The number of enquiries received by MSF APS increased from 2020 to 2021.
 These enquiries included general enquiries that may not involve actual incidences of violence.
 The increase was due to an improved public awareness of family violence from the Break the Silence campaign since its launch in 2016 and the launch of the National Anti-Violence Helpline (NAVH) in February 2021.
 The COVID-19 pandemic had further caused many families to experience additional stress and conflict in having to juggle between familial duties and work commitments, amidst greater uncertainty, which might have resulted in heightened tension in the family and/or the occurrence of family violence.